lemin194/SinoNomCharacterRetrieval/README.md

 └── requirements.txt
 ```
 ## Approach
 Although many local feature matching algorithms like SIFT, SURF, or ORB exist, these are designed to achieve speed and efficiency in the retrieval process.
-We decided to approach this problem with a deep learning solution, which is expected to outperform traditional methods.
+We decided to tackle this problem with a deep learning approach, which is expected to outperform traditional methods.

 The initial straightforward approach is to train a classifier to extract a feature vector from an input image, then use some distance function to calculate similarity of 2 images.
 Here's our benchmark results of different distance metrics: